-Figure 4 - Excerpt of the Ontology concerning the variables of the user model historical data about performance.
-Such a dataset can be analyzed to incrementally learn performance of users and adapt collaborative processes over time.
+Figure 4 - Excerpt of the Ontology concerning the variables of the user model

+The concepts WorkerPerformance supports a numerical representation of user performance.
+The Ontology distinguishes between accuracy (WorkerTaskAccuracy) and efficiency (WorkerTaskPerformance).
+These variables support the incremental definition of a dataset collecting historical data about performance.
+Such a dataset can be analysed to incrementally learn performance of users and adapt collaborative processes over time.
 It can be used for example to infer an efficiency matrix encoding the average completion time of production tasks for (known) users.